vmware/vSphere-machine-learning-extension/examples/model_serving/nlp/hanlp/README.md

    wget https://raw.githubusercontent.com/vmware/vSphere-machine-learning-extension/master/examples/model_serving/nlp/hanlp/HanLP.ipynb
    ```

-4. Open the downloaded notebook file follow the steps in the notebook to reproduce the results.
+4. Open the downloaded notebook and run the cells in the notebook to reproduce the results.